jemay/matlab_standards/matlab_standards.md

 	nrCars
 	lineCount

-## BEST PRACTICES

-### Name Length
+## Name Length

-**Description:** Variable names shall be at most 32 characters long.
-Function names shall be at least 3 and at most 32 characters long.
+**Description:** Variable names should be at most 32 characters long.
+Function names should be at least 3 and at most 32 characters long.

 **Rationale:** Names shall be descriptive, so should not be too short.
 However, variable names can sometimes be single characters (x, y) and still be descriptive.
 Names that are too long can reduce readability because they introduce long lines of code.